Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

   image("images/adversarial-example-panda.png"),
   caption: [Initially, the image $bold(x)$ gets correctly classified as "panda" with a confidence of $57.7%$.
 After multiplying noise, which was generated by the FGSM attack, with $epsilon$ of $0.007$ and adding this perturbation to the original image, the altered image gets classified as "gibbon" with a confidence of $99.3%$.
   #linebreak()
-  Image from Goodfellow et al. in _Explaining and Harnessing Adversarial Examples_, p.3, 2015.]
+  Source: @goodfellowExplainingHarnessingAdversarial2015.]
 ) <adversarial-example-panda>

 The FGSM is designed to be fast and computationally efficient, making it not only a powerful tool for analyzing the robustness of neural networks but also a significant concern for applications reliant on machine learning for security-sensitive tasks.

+#pagebreak(weak: true)

 = Approach <approach>
-The methods mentioned in @related-work are used for fingerprinting, meaning they can predict which results originate from which quantum computer, but most of them cannot distinguish between a QC or a simulator with a noise model.
+The methods mentioned in @related-work were used for fingerprinting quantum computers.
-//TODO: is "most of them" correct? hedging needed, maybe formulate in another way?
-This work attempts to develop an approach that performs this differentiation.
+In contrast, the goal of this thesis is to provide a mechanism for distinguishing between simulators (possibly with noise model) and quantum computers for one specific circuit, see @circuit for information about the circuit.
-In order to achieve this, only the measurement results of the quantum circuits are considered.
+In order to achieve this, only the measurement results of the quantum circuit are considered.
+It is not possible to prove, on which backend a quantum algorithm has been run just based on the measurement results due to the inherent noise of current NISQ devices and the statistical nature of quantum computation.
+Therefore, machine learning based approach has been chosen, because it does not require quantum noise modeling or controlling the quantum circuit with time-dependent pulses @mullerInformationTheoreticalLimits2022.
+This aspect makes using machine learning techniques an appropriate approach for the task at hand, providing a "black-box" capable of classifying based on the outcomes of measurements without delving into the complex specifics of the processes involved.
-Therefore, this thesis uses machine learning techniques to decide whether a quantum circuit was run on a quantum computer or simulated on a classical computer based on the circuit's measurement results.
+This thesis only aims at classifying based on noise, whether the circuit has been executed on a quantum or a simulator backend, but not to reconstruct the noise.

-As a threat model, we assume the adversary cloud provider is interested in making a profit and therefore accepts circuits with one up to 35 qubits, needing up to approximately 256 GB of RAM (see @memory-needed-for-simulating-n-qubits for visualization).
+As a threat model, we assume the adversary cloud provider is interested in making profit and therefore accepts circuits with one up to 35 qubits, needing up to approximately 256 GB of RAM (see @memory-needed-for-simulating-n-qubits for visualization).
 Allowing for quantum circuits with more qubits would require exponentially more RAM and increased amounts of computing power, which would, in turn, reduce profit.
 When a user sends a quantum circuit to a quantum cloud provider for execution, the user cannot easily validate that the circuit runs on the advertised quantum hardware.
 This is due to the fact that the cloud provider can shedule the circuit on any hardware without giving notice to the client.
 This is an inherent problem to cloud infrastructure not limited to quantum computing. //TODO: add source?

-// user has no influence over "sheduling", no access to hardware (cloud computing). only passing a different circuit to the cloud quantum provider.
-// -> use circuit to detect whether quantum backend or simulator has been used.

-// not provable, on which backend software was run due to inherent noise + every backend should ideally return the same result.

-// use machine learning for learning the inherent noise model of different simulators + quantum computers.
-// black-box models

-//TODO: Threat model, assumptions about infrastructure (#qubits, capabilities of adversary)
-//TODO: capabilities of user/"defender"/"center" -> can choose circuits that will be executed.
-//TODO: motivate approach -> why not exactly provable? verification?
-//TODO: why ml?
-//TODO: what is the motivation in @martinaLearningQuantumNoiseFingerprint2023 for picking these circuits?
-// Why this specific quantum circuit has been chosen is being detailed in @circuit.
+The client, on the other hand, has no access to the quantum hardware and therefore can't enforce that the circuit should run on the correct backend.
+In this scenario we assume, that the adversarial quantum provider does not tamper with the circuit provided by the client.
+Therefore, this thesis provides a way of determining, whether an actual quantum backend or a simulator was used for executing a specific circuit.
+The circuit gets executed multiple times and measured at different points for each run in order to be able to consistently classify the type of backend used.
+In the following sections, more information on the circuits used, the preparation of the dataset, and the three machine learning models is provided.

 == Data for Training
-The measurement outcomes obtained from quantum computational operations are derived from the dataset provided by @martinaLearningQuantumNoiseFingerprint2023.
-As mentioned in @related-work, the main reasons for this choice were high costs for running the circuit on multiple quantum computers, and designing a specific circuit with the capability of creating measurements that allow for classification based on the noise in the measurements.
-//TODO: challenging to perform measurement with in qc calibration -> out of scope (is calibration even important?)
+As previously mentioned in @related-work, the decision to utilize an existing quantum computer measurement dataset was based on several factors.
+First and foremost, generating a dataset that includes measurements from various quantum computers can be a costly endeavor, requiring multiple circuit executions.
+Additionally, the design of a circuit that accurately captures quantum computer-generated noise adds another layer of complexity.
+For these reasons, the creation of a new dataset was beyond the scope of this thesis.
+As a practical solution, the dataset and circuits made available by @martinaLearningQuantumNoiseFingerprint2023 were utilized in this thesis.
-The QC measumerent data has been obtained by running the circuit described in @circuit on 7 different IBM quantum machines (Athens, Santiago, Casablanca, Yorktown, Bogota, Quito, Lima).
+The QC measumerent dataset was obtained by running the circuit described in @circuit on 7 different IBM quantum machines (Athens, Santiago, Casablanca, Yorktown, Bogota, Quito, Lima).
 The quantum chips vary in their connectivity between qubits, from linear topology to a star topology @martinaLearningQuantumNoiseFingerprint2023.
-The chips vary primarily in their qubit architecture, from simple linear to complex star topologies, and in their quantum volume (8, 16, 32 in our tests), which measures the largest circuit size they can efficiently run and reflects device noise.
 Each quantum machine has different noise parameters for their qubits (T1, T2 error, readout error), and quantum gates.
 The noise fingerprint learned by the machine learning model is based on these differences.
 Each circuit measurement in the dataset can be traced back to the quantum computer it was executed on.
 The simulation data for this work was created by simulating the identical quantum circuits from @martinaLearningQuantumNoiseFingerprint2023 both with and without noise.
 The simulators provided by the Qiskit SDK @Qiskit2024 were used.
+More details on the measurements generated by simulators can be found in @executions-on-simulator.

 === Circuit <circuit>
 //The circuits used in this thesis are taken from Martina et al. in _Noise Fingerprints in Quantum Computers_, 2022.
-The circuit designs implemented within this thesis are derived from the work of Martina et al., as documented in their 2022 publication, "Noise Fingerprints in Quantum Computers".//TODO: correct citation?
+The circuit designs implemented in this thesis are derived from the work of Martina et al., as documented in their 2022 publication, "Noise Fingerprints in Quantum Computers" @martinaLearningNoiseFingerprint2022.//TODO: correct citation?
 The different circuits get generated by the algorithm described in @circuit-algorithm.
 The idea behind the quantum circuit is to simulate quantum transport dynamics in a quantum computer.
 A quantum particle is initiated in state $|0000 angle.r$ and "flows" through the circuit via the influence of various quantum gates, including CNOT and Toffoli gates @martinaLearningQuantumNoiseFingerprint2023.